conduktor/conduktor-docs/docs/platform/get-started/configuration/ssl-tls-configuration.md

 ## Mounting Custom Truststore

-Since version `1.5.0` Conduktor supports SSL/TLS connections using Java Truststore.
+Conduktor supports SSL/TLS connections using Java Truststore.
 The below details how to mount a custom truststore when starting Conduktor.

 ### Create TrustStore (JKS) from certificate in PEM format